aims to build the ACW community by sharing the experiences of academic writers.Subscribe to

 Academic Coach and Consultant

-Moira is a professionally certified coach with experience in leadership, academic career and dissertation coaching, as well as in qualitative research consulting.
+Moira is a certified professional co-active coach with experience in leadership, academic career and dissertation coaching, as well as in qualitative research consulting.
 As a consultant, she has worked extensively with faculty members, university administrators, and graduate students, assisting them to complete manuscripts, dissertations, and grant proposals.
 She also has worked with academics to transition out of academia and into new industries.
 Moira leverages her certification as a leadership coach and her training as a cultural anthropologist, highly attuned to the nuances of impression management in organizations to assist academics to see past the unspoken rules, and to courageously engage in exceptional performance and leadership.
 As a qualitative methodological consultant, Moira assists clients to understand the intrinsic nature of doing qualitative research and helps them with key components of the work, such as deciding upon a qualitative data management and analysis software program or system, thematic analysis, and the write-up of findings.
 She has been principal investigator (PI) or co-PI for a variety of studies, and has been funded by the NIH, DOD, and SSRC.
 Moira’s publications focus on gender and identity construction, organizational culture, substance use, and doctor-patient communication.
 Her faculty appointments have included positions at George Washington University and Whittier College.
 She received her PhD in cultural anthropology from The University of Texas at Austin, and has post-doctoral training from the University of California-Berkeley and the University of California-San Francisco in medical anthropology.

 Amy Benson Brown